How to Make Coconut Milk (Best Method + No-Strain Option)

 How to Use Homemade Coconut Milk

-- Plain: my son LOVES coconut milk with some stevia extract or this Liquid Vanilla Stevia.
+- Plain: our son LOVES coconut milk with some stevia extract or this Liquid Vanilla Stevia

-- Over hot or cold cereal, or even atop this Baked Oatmeal.
+- Over hot or cold cereal, or even on Baked Oatmeal

 Ingredients